qtTF2/cathook-sandbox/README.md

 # Cathook under a sandbox
 This repo is to prove that you can sandbox under linux.
 Firejail is the core feature of catbots so why not replicate catbots but with TF2 GUI and shitty FPS?

+# VAC Disclaimer
+This script can be detected by VAC at any time.
+Use this script on alternative accounts or bot accounts never on your main account.

 ## to do list
 - [x] Firejail scripts
 - [x] Bash scripts